alik15/Obj-files/README.md

 # Obj-files
 Aimed at manipulating object files from the command line.

-There are 2 major parts of .obj files
+While there are lots of parts of an OBJ file we shall only be dealing with 2 main parts of .obj file

 ## 1. Vertices
 There are 3 different types of vertices